 There are applications where a single stage thermostat is used with the two stage furnace.
 With this application the furnace will initially operate in the low heat stage.
-Based upon a user selected time, the furnace will automatically stage to high heat stage mode. auto staging will take place with a 24VAC signal on "W1" when autostaging is turned on.
-"W2" will be recognized as a call for stage 2 heat even when autostaging is active.
-The following dipswitches are available to accommodate this requirement:
+Based upon a user selected time, the furnace will automatically stage to high heat stage mode. auto staging will take place on.
+"W2" will when autost be recogaging is gnized as active.
+Th when autostaging is turned is a call for stage 2 heat even ne following dipswitches are is requirement: Selection A SW6 OFF SW7 OFF AutoStage Normal 2 stage operation (Autostaging is off)